Computing & iMedia

 |

 What skills will I develop?
-Students will further develop their understanding of analysing existing media products, planning, creating and evaluating their own media products as well as developing the theoretical and practical aspects of digital graphics, websites and sound. |
+Students will further develop their understanding of analysing existing media products, planning, creating and evaluating their own media products as well as developing the theoretical and practical aspects of digital graphics and interactive products. |